Steeton and Silsden railway station: Services

 During Monday to Saturday in the daytime and evenings there is a half-hourly service to Leeds, an hourly service to Bradford Forster Square and three trains per hour to Skipton.
+At peak times, there is an additional one tph to Skipton and Bradford.

 On Sundays, there is an hourly service to both Leeds and Bradford Forster Square, with two trains per hour to Skipton.

-The services are mostly operated by Northern Class 333 electric multiple units, but Class 331 sets are used on some weekday workings.
+The services are mostly operated by Northern Class 333 electric multiple units, but Class 331 sets are also used regularly.

 Most regional services to destinations beyond Skipton (to Morecambe and Carlisle) do not stop here - connections are available at Skipton.
 A limited number do stop though - two early a.m. services to Carlisle and Carnforth respectively and one afternoon Morecambe train call on weekdays and Saturdays (as do one from Lancaster and one from Ribblehead in the opposite direction), whilst on Sundays the first morning trains to each destination do so.

-Services are provided by a variety of Diesel Multiple Units (of classes Class 150 and Class 158).
+Services are provided by Class 158 Diesel Multiple Units.